-In this current global crisis, we may be feeling anxious and unmoored.
-Many people find it easier to cope with this uncertainty by keeping busy, embarking on new self-improvement regimes that offer the comforting illusion of control in an unpredictable world.
-Others may find solace in the opposite, using this 'downtime' to withdraw and reset.
+It's a very normal thing to feel anxious and unmoored at times, particularly following the global pandemic we have experienced.
+Many people find it easier to cope with uncertainty by keeping busy, embarking on new self-improvement regimes that offer the comforting illusion of control in an unpredictable world.
+Others may find solace in the opposite, using 'downtime' to withdraw and reset.

 Whichever camp you fall into, it is always beneficial to try to just be in the moment.
 Looking at art (or making it) is a great way to slow down, reflect, and just be.